For a free legal consultation with a blind spot wrecks lawyer serving West Palm Beach, call (800) 747-3733

 If the driver is working for someone else at the time of the accident, the employer can possibly be held responsible under a theory of vicarious liability.
 This is a theory of indirect liability whereby an employer can be held responsible for the negligent actions of an employee that take place in the course and scope of employment.
 Suppose, for example, a pizza driver hurrying to deliver a pizza fails to check a blind spot and as a result hits the front of your car, pushing you off the road.
 You might be able to sue the pizza company under a theory of vicarious liability.
 In some cases, it might also be held directly liable under a theory of negligent hire, negligent training, or negligent supervision.

-Consult a West Palm Beach Attorney after a Motor Vehicle Collision
+Consult a West Palm Beach Attorney for Help with Your Blind Spot Collision Claim

 West Palm Beach is a city in South Florida with a population of about 100,000 residents as of 2010.
 It was incorporated in 1894.
 One of its nicknames is “Orchid City.”
 If you are hurt in a big rig crash in West Palm Beach or the surrounding cities, our experienced injury lawyers may be able to guide you in pursuing compensation.
 We also represent clients throughout Palm Beach County, including in Wellington, Jupiter, Boca Raton, Palm Beach Gardens, and Royal Palm Beach.
 Call our firm at 800-747-3733 or contact us via our online form for a free consultation.